Natalie Krill: Career

 Krill has appeared as Lorraine Fleming in the Moscow production of the musical 42nd Street; the play based on the film Dirty Dancing when it made its North American premiere in Toronto in the fall of 2008; and the film Hollywoodland.
 She has been seen in the role of Alex Kendrick in The Listener and in the role of Phoebe on the Canadian family channel show The Next Step.
 In 2016, she co-starred in April Mullen's independent film Below Her Mouth, which was an official selection at the Toronto International Film Festival, despite lukewarm reception from film critics.

 Personal life

 Following her role in the erotic lesbian drama Below Her Mouth, Krill anticipated questions about her sexuality, and she told a journalist, "Personally, I'm open.
 Like I don't feel the need to label myself and I believe love is love."

-She and her husband Daniel Kannimäe have a son, Sami, born in 2020.
-In 2024, she gave birth to twin sons, Rocco and Romeo.
+She and her husband Daniel Kannimäe have three children.